 The saga that began with The Wrath and the Dawn takes its final turn as Shahrzad risks everything to find her way back to her one true love again.

 My Review for The Rose and the Dagger:

 So it sounds like it’s going to be really good and epic, right?
 I really don’t even feel like this summary is accurate to the story.
 Everything happened relatively easily throughout the story.
-The things that were supposed to be barriers to the characters felt superficial and forced.
+The things that were supposed to be barriers to the characters felt a little superficial and forced.
 I don’t want to give anything away, though, so I won’t be speaking to specifics.
-But in general, everyone had a pretty easy path down the way to the ending, which felt incredibly forced and rushed and unnecessary.
+But in general, everyone had a pretty easy path down the way to the ending, which felt rushed to me.
 Also, the powers that Shahrzad realizes she has in the first book hardly play any role at all in this second one, and I’m like ??? what was the point of introducing that.
-She even trains the power but it literally amounts to nothing in the story.
+She even trains the power but it amounts to nothing in the story.

 I felt like readers didn’t get to see any of the wonderful personalities introduced in the first book.
-I don’t remember any really characteristic moments for any of the characters in this book, other than the introduction of a new magic-user who kind of forces himself into the story and becomes friends with Shahrzad very quickly and sorta without reason.
+I don’t remember any really characteristic moments for any of the characters in this book, other than the introduction of a new magic-user who kind of forces himself into the story and becomes friends with Shahrzad very quickly.

 It was slow because there was so much filler and (to me) unnecessary barriers in the story.
 I was able to skim/skip over many paragraphs that added nothing to the plot.
-This included a budding romance that literally amounts to nothing in the end.
-It was like just plain text filler.
+This included a budding romance that ended up amounting to nothing.

 This sequel disappointed me.
 I enjoyed The Wrath and the Dawn, and I wanted to see an equally epic story in its sequel.

 I give The Rose and the Dagger 2.5/5 stars

 Finished Day 6 of my 14 Day Reading Challenge!